Previous Issues of SCIWAY News

 South Carolina Business Directory Now Online

 About the time trick-or-treaters were making their rounds on Halloween, SCIWAY's new South Carolina Business Directory quietly crept onto the Internet.
-This directory (http://www.sciway.net/bus/) already includes links to more than 1,500 state business Web sites, which we have grouped into 300+ categories: accountants, antique dealers, architects, attorneys, etc. Listings (links) for a particular type of business are grouped by city.
+This directory (https://www.sciway.net/bus/) already includes links to more than 1,500 state business websites, which we have grouped into 300+ categories: accountants, antique dealers, architects, attorneys, etc. Listings (links) for a particular type of business are grouped by city.
 You can browse the categories or use the directory's search feature to look for a particular company or category.

 Adding Your Business to the Business Directory